Subscribe

 • Whether you opt for Waterfall or one of the Agile project management methodologies will influence the length and scope of your discovery.

-• In Waterfall, it is typical to plan the entire scope in advance, which can take four to eight weeks or even more — depending on the scale and complexity of your project.
+• In Waterfall, it is typical to plan the entire scope in advance, which can take four to eight weeks or even more—depending on the scale and complexity of your project.

 • In Agile, it is common to set up the so-called sprint 0, or the inception phase, that usually takes up to a couple of weeks or less.
 It is commonly followed by a discovery track that runs one or two iterations ahead of the development track.

-• The cost of a standard discovery phase starts from $30,000.
+• The cost of a standard discovery phase starts at $30,000.

 Various studies suggest that out of all software development projects implemented globally, only 10% to 30% succeed.